ryanmgit/btcWarning/README.md

 4. Download and install ANACONDA from https://www.anaconda.com/download/#macos

-5. Now you must install the modules used by the python porthon of this program if you do not already have them:
+5. Now you must install the modules used by the python portion of this program if you do not already have them:
     > Run the following on the command line:

-pip install requests
-pip install urllib3
-pip install chardet
-pip install mysql-connector-python-rf
-pip install deribit-api
-pip install pandas
-pip install pandas-datareader
-pip install numpy
-pip install TA-Lib
+pip3 install -r requirements.txt

 6. Using the SPYDER program within ANACONDA open the run_me.py file:
     > The top section contains options that can be modified by the user